Mac Pro: Lattice tower or rack (2019)

 In April 2018, Apple confirmed that a redesigned Mac Pro would be released in 2019 to replace the 2013 model.
 Apple announced this new Mac Pro on June 3, 2019 at the Worldwide Developers Conference.
-It returns to a tower design ("Cheesegrater") similar to the Power Mac G5 in 2003 and the 1,1 to 5,1 models in the 2010s.
+It returns to a tower design similar to the original Mac Pro models.
 The design also includes a new thermal architecture with three impeller fans, which promises to prevent the computer from having to throttle the processor so that it can always run at its peak performance level.
 The RAM is expandable to 1.5 TB using twelve 128 GB DIMMs.
 It can be configured with up to two AMD Radeon Pro GPUs, based on RDNA architecture, which come in a custom MPX module, which are fanless and use the chassis's cooling system.
 Apple's Afterburner card is a custom add-on, which adds hardware acceleration for ProRes codecs.
 Similar to the second generation, the cover can be removed to access the internals, which features eight PCIe 3.0 slots for expansion, making this the first Mac with six or more expansion slots since the Power Macintosh 9600 in 1997.
 It can also be purchased with wheels and in a rack mount configuration.
 Feet and wheels are not stated by Apple to be user-replaceable and require sending the machine to an Apple Store or authorized service provider, though teardowns show the feet are simply screwed on.
 It was announced alongside the Pro Display XDR, a 6K display with the same finish and lattice pattern.

 The 2019 Mac Pro is capable of lights-out management.

 After initial reports that the Mac Pro would be assembled in China, Apple confirmed in September 2019 it would be assembled in Austin, Texas, at the same facility as the previous-generation Mac Pro, making it the sole Apple product assembled in the United States.
 The production was the subject of a tariff dispute with US president Donald Trump in late 2019.
 Trump toured the Mac Pro assembly line in November 2019.

 Radeon Pro W5700X and W5500X graphics cards were added as options in April and July 2020, respectively.
 In August 2021, options for RDNA 2–based Radeon Pro cards (W6800X, W6800X Duo and W6900X) were added.
 In March 2022, Apple upgraded the base model configuration with the Radeon Pro W5500X and 512 GB SSD, replacing the Radeon Pro 580X graphics and 256 GB SSD previously offered.

 The 2019 Mac Pro was discontinued in June 2023 following the announcement of the Apple silicon Mac Pro.
 The 2019 Mac Pro was the last Intel-based Mac sold by Apple.